Managing Diabetes in Dogs

 Symptoms of Diabetes in Dogs

-The classic symptoms of canine diabetes are excessive thirst, increased urination, and weight loss despite normal or increased food consumption.
+The classic dog diabetes symptoms of canine diabetes are excessive thirst, increased urination, and weight loss despite normal or increased food consumption.
 Acute-onset blindness resulting from cataracts can also be a sign.

 The diagnosis is easy to confirm with simple tests for glucose (sugar) in the blood and urine.